JohanAanesen/CSAMS/docs/bredeNotes.md

 ### Thursday - 28/02/19
 * After 1h, I can finally start coding again, since the env is completely up!
+* Added functionality to get form values in an array

 ### Friday - 01/03/19